tkling/weapon-game/gosu/models/README.md

-# Ideas for jobs, stats, weapons, and skills
+# Ideas for jobs, stats, weapons, bosses, and skills

 ## Jobs
 Do these first, figure out balance